edex96/wifi_state/README.md

 ### wifi_state

-It is used to check if wifi is on or of on android.
+`It is used to check if wifi is on or off, on Android.`

-And you can enable/open wifi..
-  /// Before Android Q directly enables wifi
+Before Android Q directly enables wifi
-  /// After Android Q launches wifi settings
+After Android Q launches wifi settings

-For usage checkout the example.dart file
+For usage check the `example.dart` file